56 Different Types of Ants in Louisiana

 They are a major nuisance pest because they can infest buildings and homes.
 This can cause severe damage by eating through electrical wiring, insulation, and other sensitive components.

-Also, these types of ants in Louisiana eat food intended for human consumption and contaminate food with their droppings and waste products.
+Also, these ants in Louisiana eat food intended for human consumption and contaminate food with their droppings and waste products.

 They also create unpleasant odors from their nests and attack people who come into contact with them.